puregorill/JSC64/README.md

 JSC64 (read: Javascript Compiler for the (Commodore) 64)
 ********************************************************

-A nonprofessional hobbyist attempting to write a compiler in javascript for the MOS 6502/6510 processor and the Commodore 64.
+A nonprofessional hobbyist attempting to write a compiler in Javascript for the MOS 6502/6510 processor and the Commodore 64.

 I am not a professional coder in any way and to be honest I don't really know what I am doing.